-A derivative of arachidonic acid that occurs naturally in the brain and certain foods that acts as a messenger molecule, playing a modulatory role in appetite, depression, memory, and fertility; one of the two known endocannabinoids.
+Anandamide is one of two known endocannabinoids that occurs naturally in the brain and certain foods and acts as a messenger molecule, playing a modulatory role in appetite, depression, memory, and fertility.

-A species of plant in the Cannabis genus; refers to both agricultural hemp and marijuana.
+A species of plant in the Cannabis genus.
+Cannabis Sativa L refers to both agricultural hemp and marijuana.

-Short for cannabidiol; a phytocannabinoid found in the cannabis plant that does not impair and has shown to have benefits on human and animal health.
+CBD is a non-impairing phytocannabinoid that is found within the cannabis plant that has been shown to have therapeutic benefits on human and animal health.

 Cannabinoid receptors are found on the surface of cells within the body.
 They are part of the endocannabinoid system and are found in two types throughout the body and brain (CB1 and CB2).
-The CB1 receptor is primarily found in the spine and brain while CB2 receptors are found in the peripheral nervous system.
+The CB1 receptor is primarily found in the spine and brain while CB2 receptors are found abundantly in the peripheral nervous system.

-An isolate of the single CBD molecule which has undergone processing to extract and remove other cannabinoids, terpenoids and other all other matter leaving nothing but crystalline powdered CBD.
+An isolate of the single CBD molecule which has undergone processing to extract and remove other cannabinoids, terpenoids and other all other matter leaving nothing but crystalline (often 99%+ pure) powdered CBD.

-Cannabichromene – A phytocannabinoid found in cannabis that has little to no intoxicating effects.
+CBC or Cannabichromene is another phytocannabinoid found in cannabis that has little to no intoxicating effects.
 Like many of it’s courterparts, CBC is also being investigated currently for its potential therapeutic value.

-The process where naturally occurring acid-form cannabinoids (eg: THCa) are heated to remove a carboxyl group (eg: THC).
+The process where naturally occurring acid-form cannabinoids (eg: CBDa) are heated to remove a carboxyl group to become CBD.
 This process is achieved by heating cannabinoids at temperatures of 100 degrees celcius.
 This form of ‘decarbing’ is used to activate cannabinoids so they may bind to the cannabinoid receptors in the ECS.